mcriq/wanderlust.github.io/lab-instructions.md

-# HTML & CSS Lab: Build a Travel Blog
+# HTML & CSS Layout Lab: Build a Travel Blog

 ## Overview
-In this lab, you'll create a simple travel blog called "Wanderlust" using HTML and CSS.
-This project will help you practice fundamental web development concepts including semantic HTML, CSS layouts, responsive design, and styling techniques.
+In this lab, you'll create a page for a travel blog called ["Wanderlust"](https://mcriq.github.io/wanderlust.github.io/) using HTML and CSS.
+This project will help you practice fundamental concepts of HTML, CSS, responsive design, and styling techniques.
+You probably won't be able to finish in the lab, and that's okay!
+You'll want to finish it outside of the lab when you have time.
+If you'd like, you can even reach out to one of the leads to critique your code once you're done!

 ## Learning Objectives
 - Apply semantic HTML elements to structure a web page
-- Use CSS Flexbox for page layout
+- Use Flexbox and Grid for page layout
 - Implement a responsive design that works on different screen sizes
 - Practice CSS styling techniques for text, borders, and backgrounds
 - Add simple interactivity with CSS hover effects
+- The end result does not have to match the example *exactly*.
+In fact it's will be better if it's a little different.
+Try to only look at the html and css in the example if you're stuck!

+## Assets
+You can find the images I used in a compressed folder called "images" in the directory for this lab.

 ## Requirements